 Why doesn’t every criminal incident include a TUalert?

 Temple Police have criteria for sending TUalerts related to criminal activity.
 TUalerts are sent when there is a perceived threat to the community.
 If an arrest or apprehension is made, a TUalert is not dispatched.
 Because alerts must be timely, an alert is not sent if a report of an incident is made hours after it occurred.

 Who receives TUalerts?

 Temple students, faculty and staff.

 How does the Temple community sign up for TUalerts?

-Temple students and employees are automatically enrolled to receive TUalerts and can update their contact information and notification preferences via TUportal.
+Temple students and employees are automatically enrolled to receive TUalerts via email.
+As long as your mobile phone information is listed in Self Service Banner, via TUportal, you will receive SMS text alerts.
+You can update your contact information and notification preferences via TUportal.

 How can parents and family members receive TUalerts?

-Temple posts the same information from TUalerts on the university Twitter account.
-We encourage parents and family to add Temple’s Twitter account to their smartphones or visit https://twitter.com/templeuniv (you do not need a Twitter account to view this page).
+Temple posts the same information from TUalerts on the university's Twitter feed at @TempleAlert.
+We encourage parents and family to add Temple’s Twitter account to their smartphones or visit https://twitter.com/TempleAlert (you do not need a Twitter account to view this page).